 Garden Tractors - Compact Tractors - Vintage Tractors - Deere Gators

 Tractor Questions and Answers

 Jim goes through each piece of equipment completely.
 He makes sure it's running great and looks good.
 Some have been repowered, all will get new parts and service if necessary.
 He takes pride in everything he sells.

 Do you want to repower your John Deere Lawn or garden tractor?

-John Deere 420 Garden Tractor With Front End Loader -
+John Deere 420 Garden Tractor With Front End Loader - $5800

 Triple hydraulics and double hydraulics on the front end loader.
 The loader has hydraulic down pressure.
 20 hp Onan engine, 2 speed rear end, hydrostatic transmission, posi lock rear end.
 Weight box on the rear

 John Deere 425 Garden Tractor

 54 Inch Mower Deck